Aim for Zero

 Photos © Agnese Sanvito

-Design environments for people
+Design Environments for People

 We design comfortable spaces that can adapt to people's evolving needs.
 Buildings need to cater for changing scenarios, families grow, and shrink, children become teenagers, parents become elderly.
 Buildings also increasingly need to adapt to a changing climate.
 We like to design of our projects in response to these dynamics, to ensure that the buildings remain comfortable and useful for the people that use them.

-Forest House, 2023
+2023

 This residential extension and reconfiguration used native grown timber from a Welsh forest, which we were able to track from harvesting to installation.
 Having control over the supply chain allowed us to be selective in terms of quality and quantity of the material used.